hemp wick benefits

 This is simply because the median operating temperatures of a burning wick are lower than a torch, and the flame being non-propelled is easier to manage in terms of physical distance from your cannabis.

-If you’re very careful, you can also light a bowl with a butane lighter it just requires a very delicate touch and being precise with how far from your bowl the flame is.
+If you’re very careful, you can also light a bowl with a butane lighter.
+It just requires a very delicate touch and precision regarding how far from your bowl the flame is.

-TL;DR, it’s much easier to get a lower temp burn going with a wick than butane.
+TL;DR, getting a lower temp burn going with a wick than butane is much easier.

 Hemp Wick Con #2: Ash Generation

-If you’re lighting up outside or just not terribly concerned with making a mess, then this is less of a point.
+If you’re lighting up outside or not terribly concerned with making a mess, this is less of a point.

-However, it is still worth pointing out that while a butane lighter produces zero physical waste (butane is converted into carbon dioxide and water vapor and nothing else) the hemp wick will produce ash from the organic hemp material.
+However, it is still worth pointing out that while a butane lighter produces zero physical waste (butane is converted into carbon dioxide, water vapor, and nothing else), the hemp wick will produce ash from the organic hemp material.

-As such, if you’re lighting up indoors or if you’re wearing a crisp white t-shirt, it’s worth being cognizant of the grey ash feathers that the spent hemp wick will produce.
+If you’re lighting up indoors or wearing a crisp white t-shirt, it’s worth being cognizant of the grey ash feathers that the spent hemp wick will produce.

 Hemp Wick Pro #3: No Dangerous Heavy Metals

-The misnomer is that butane gas itself is dangerous when burnt while lighting up.
-That isn’t correct, as butane is actually very clean burning.
+The misnomer is that butane gas is dangerous when burned while lighting up.
+That isn’t correct, as butane is actually very clean-burning.

-The ignition source for most butane lighters, however, is often not so clean.
-If your butane lighter is ignited with a flint wheel, then it likely contains a pyrophoric metal alloy called ferrocerium.
+However, the ignition source for most butane lighters is often not so clean.
+If your butane lighter is ignited with a flint wheel, it likely contains a pyrophoric metal alloy called ferrocerium.

-Ferrocerium contains cerium and lanthanum, as well as small amounts of neodymium and praseodymium.
-When these metals light the butane gas, the convection process generated by the heat will lift these heavy metal particles up into the flame.
+Ferrocerium contains cerium, lanthanum, and small amounts of neodymium and praseodymium.
+When these metals light the butane gas, the convection process generated by the heat lifts these heavy metal particles up into the flame.

-As such, when you first strike a butane lighter, the initial burn will be producing metal-infused flame, which you most definitely do NOT want in your lungs, especially over long periods of time if you’re a chronic blazer.
+As such, when you first strike a butane lighter, the initial burn will produce a metal-infused flame, which you most definitely do not want in your lungs, especially over long periods of time if you’re a chronic blazer.

-This can be mitigated to a degree if you light your butane lighter burn for a few seconds after the initial light and before turning it to your bowl.
+This can be mitigated to a degree if you light your butane lighter and burn it for a few seconds after the initial light before turning it to your bowl.

-Conversely, many of the higher-end refillable butane lighters found at cigar stores use an electronic ignition source that is metal-free and thus much safer.
+Conversely, many higher-end refillable butane lighters found at cigar stores use a metal-free electronic ignition source, making them much safer.

 Hemp Wick Con #3: The Flame is Weak Compared to Butane Lighters